DanielRhein/soilandgreen/README.md

 ## changelog
-This section contains recent changelog informations
 ### prepare hackathon 2019
-2019/10/18 - Daniel Rhein

     - Adding some more information to the Readme.
     - Create the branch.
-    - Create an Component UML diagramm as overview
+    - Create an Component UML diagramm
     - Describe features planned.
     - Create some pitch pics.
     - Components-devlopment-suggestion